gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## SCTP Payload Protocol Identifiers  {#sec-IANA-PPID}

-   This document registers one Payload Protocol Identifier (PPID) to be used to idenfity the DTLS/SCTP control messages ({{Control-Message}}).
+   This document registers one Payload Protocol Identifier (PPID) to be used to identify the DTLS/SCTP control messages ({{Control-Message}}).

 | Value | SCTP PPID | Reference |